fredsonnenwald/cp210x/README.md

 CP210X suite of devices to add support for modem control / status line changes with particular attention to the Pulse Per Second (PPS) signal.

-This was built and tested using Linux 5.15.0-84-generic with the Adafruit GPS with USB-C (i.e. version 3) with the CP2012N USB to Serial Adapter.
+This was built and tested using Linux 6.6.51+rpt-rpi-2712 with the Adafruit Ultimate GPS with USB-C (i.e., version 3) with the CP2012N USB to Serial Adapter.

 # Driver will NOT make it into the Linux kernel